jkp85/notebook-servers/pyspark-notebook/README.md

 ## What it Gives You

-* Jupyter Notebook 4.2.x
+* Jupyter Notebook 5.x
 * Conda Python 3.x and Python 2.7.x environments
 * pyspark, pandas, matplotlib, scipy, seaborn, scikit-learn pre-installed
-* Spark 1.6.0 for use in local mode or to connect to a cluster of Spark workers
+* Spark 2.x with Hadoop 2.x for use in local mode or to connect to a cluster of Spark workers
-* Mesos client 0.22 binary that can communicate with a Mesos master
+* Mesos client 1.x binary that can communicate with a Mesos master
 * [tini](https://github.com/krallin/tini) as the container entrypoint and [start-notebook.sh](../minimal-notebook/start-notebook.sh) as the default command

 ## Basic Use